 And when it comes to enforcing a parenting time order, you should keep in mind that parenting time and child support, or any other obligation, are not tied to each other.
 You may not withhold parenting time because the other parent is behind on support.

 If you are having a parenting time dispute, please contact us.
-We can help determine if the other party could be found in contempt or if the situation warrant a change of custody.
-You have options and they are likely worth pursuing.
+We can help determine if the other party could be found in contempt or if the situation warrants a change of custody.
+You have options, and they are likely worth pursuing.